GluuFederation/docs-openbanking-prod/docs/source/install-cn.md

   cnObExtSigningJwksKey: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your external OB AS signing jwks key
   cnObExtSigningJwksKeyPassPhrase: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your external OB AS signing jwks key passpharse if the key contains one
   cnObExtSigningAlias: XkwIzWy44xWSlcWnMiEc8iq9s2G #Change to  a kid value used in SSA Validation, kid used while encoding a JWT sent to token URL.
 This kid value should exist inside the jwks uri endpoint.
+  cnObStaticSigningKeyKid: "" #Change to  a kid value.
+Open banking  signing AS kid to force the AS to use a specific signing key
   # base64 string for the open banking transport crt and keys.
 Used when .global.cnObExtSigningJwksUri is set.
   cnObTransportCrt: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your AS transport crt
   cnObTransportKey: SWFtTm90YVNlcnZpY2VBY2NvdW50Q2hhbmdlTWV0b09uZQo= # Change to your ob AS transport key